 Tissue hypoxia leads to decreased ATP production:

-- Decreased function of Na+/K+ ATPase → diffusion of Na+ and water into the cell → ↓ passive Ca2+ efflux and cellular/mitochondrial swelling (earliest morphologic changes)
+- Decreased function of Na+/K+ ATPase → diffusion of Na+ and water into the cell → ↓ passive Ca2+ efflux and expansion of the cell wall with swelling of the mitochondria, cytosol, endoplasmatic reticulum, and Golgi apparatus (earliest morphologic changes)

 - Disrupted Ca2+ ATPase pump activity → ↓ active Ca2+ removal from the cytoplasm into the extracellular space → Ca2+ accumulation inside the cell → activation of degradative enzymes